Introduction

 }

-Detecting the Last Disk in a Drive
+Detecting Last Disk in Drive

 When extracting a spanned archive, you need to insert the last disk into the drive